exoscale/exoscale-cloud-controller-manager/dev-env/README.md

 ## Interacting with the development infrastructure

-Go to the this directory, then source the `.env` file:
+Go to this directory, then source the `.env` file:

 ```bash
 source .env